 SMS banking is a popular method of mobile banking, but can be less secure than using a mobile banking app.
 Incoming and outgoing SMS messages are stored on your phone, and a thief could potentially piece together your old messages to access your account.
 Banking apps, on the other hand, don't store any account information or passwords on the device itself.
 Also, banking apps communicate with the bank's servers using the institution's own encryption algorithms, protecting the integrity of data from device to bank account and back [source: Howard].

 For the safest mobile banking experience, smartphone and tablet users should never save their passwords to online bank accounts in the device's browser.
 You should also refrain from conducting online banking sessions over public WiFi networks or any WiFi connection that may not be encrypted.
 Lastly, make sure to close all browsers and banking apps when your session is ended.

 The good news is that banks like Wells Fargo and Bank of America have online banking guarantees that extend to their mobile users.
 These guarantees offer 100 percent fraud coverage as long as you don't do something silly like e-mail your Social Security number to a stranger from the Ukraine.

-For more information on Web security and mobile devices, follow the related links on the next page.
+For more information on Web security and mobile devices, follow the related links below.